Here are the frequently asked questions about teaching English in Korea.

 No!
 Recruiters submit your documents to many schools in Korea.
 If you are working with many recruiters, your documents will get submitted to the same school from multiple resources.
 The employer will consider your application as spam and it will be disregarded.
 We only work with candidates who work exclusively with us to avoid any problems.

-2. Do I need a university degree to teach in Korea?
+2. Do I need a university degree to teach English in Korea?

-Yes you need a university degree to teach English in Korea.
-To Teach English in Korea, your university degree must be from an English speaking country.
+Yes you need a university degree from an English speaking country to teach English in Korea.

 3. Do I have to be a citizen of an English speaking country to teach English in Korea?